Rhoda Morgenstern: Rhoda

+On October 28, 1974, eight weeks into the start of the series, the characters Rhoda and Joe were married in a special hour-long episode of Rhoda.
+This episode set several television records, becoming the highest-rated television episode of the 1970s until it was surpassed by the miniseries Roots in 1977.
+At the time of its airing, it was the second most-watched television episode ever, following the birth of Little Ricky on I Love Lucy in 1953.

+The episode attracted over 52 million viewers, accounting for more than half of the U.S. television audience.
+During the broadcast, Monday Night Football host Howard Cosell humorously remarked that he had not been invited to the wedding before returning viewers to the game.
+Fans across the United States held “wedding parties” to celebrate the event, and CBS-TV studios received numerous wedding gifts for the fictional couple.
+Critics lauded the episode, describing it as a “television phenomenon” and “unlike anything that had happened on television for nearly twenty years.”
+The episode earned Valerie Harper her fourth Emmy award in 1975.
+Vogue magazine noted that people went to great lengths to watch the episode, including checking into motels and canceling dinner plans.

 Rhoda's marriage soured after two years, and Rhoda and Joe eventually divorced.
 Later episodes featured Rhoda tentatively re-entering the dating scene.
-She also wound down her struggling window dressing company, and took a job at a costume company.
+She also wound down her struggling window dressing company and took a job at a costume company.

 Mary and Rhoda

 Rhoda gave up her career as a window dresser/costume designer and pursued a career as a photographer in the time between the 1978 cancellation of Rhoda and the 2000 made-for-television movie Mary and Rhoda.
 By this time she had also married and divorced Jean-Pierre Rousseau, a union which produced her only child, a daughter named Meredith.
 Mary and Rhoda had lost track of one-another after an argument over Rhoda's second husband, whom Mary disliked, but they reconnected and reestablished their friendship in the 2000 movie.

 Reception

 Harper won four Primetime Emmy Awards for her portrayal of Rhoda, with three of these awards for The Mary Tyler Moore Show and one for Rhoda.
 In 2006, Entertainment Weekly ranked Rhoda Morgenstern 23rd on its list of the best sidekicks ever.
 Bravo ranked Rhoda 57th on their list of the 100 greatest TV characters.
 In 2000, Time magazine stated that Rhoda's relationship with Mary Richards was "one of the most renowned friendships in TV."